xtremexq/StremioSubMaker/README.md

 **A huge thanks to [ElfHosted](https://elfhosted.com)** for making SubMaker accessible to everyone in the Stremio community! ❤️

-See our [FREE Stremio Addons Guide](https://stremio-addons-guide.elfhosted.com/) for more great addons and features!
+Check their [FREE Stremio Addons Guide](https://stremio-addons-guide.elfhosted.com/) for more great addons and features!

 > **For self-hosting, keep reading the installation guide below.**